What is a kilowatt-hour?

 Laptop | 0.5 kWh | per day |

-If you’d like to know about how to become more energy efficient around the home and cut the cost of your energy bill, visit our guide top energy saving tips.
+If you’d like to become more energy efficient around the home and cut the cost of your energy bill, visit our guide top energy saving tips.

 Can you use kWh to compare energy costs?

-Yes, you can and you will get a much better idea of the savings you could make.
+Yes, you can, and you’ll get a much better idea of the savings you could make.

-If you’re checking energy prices with a comparison site, you will get much more accurate results by entering your kWh use.
-You’ll find the figure on your bills or annual statement.
+When checking energy prices with a comparison site, you will get much more accurate results by entering your kWh use.
+You can find the figure on your bills or annual statement.

 How to cut energy costs and pay less